Master’s Program

 researcher adjusting scientific equipment

-There are two options within our master’s program, both of which lead to the MS degree: the thesis option and the coursework option.
+There are two options within our master’s program, both of which lead to the MSc degree: the thesis and the non-thesis option.

-For complete information about each, see our Graduate Student Handbook and the UA Graduate Catalog.
+For complete information about each, see the UA Graduate Catalog.

 Plan I (Thesis Option)